Thiruvariyamuthu/Atliq-Hardware-Sales-and-Finance-Analytics/README.md

 - **Market-Specific P&L Reports:** Insights into regional profitability to inform future strategies.
 - **Gross Margin % by Quarter:** Understanding of regional performance changes to aid in decision-making.

+This project was built using Power Query, Power Pivot, DAX, and Pivot Tables in Excel for data cleaning, transformation, and visualization, resulting in actionable insights for Atliq’s strategic planning.

 This comprehensive overview serves as a foundation for further analysis and strategic formulation at Atliq Hardware.